wdoyle42/lpo_prac/assignments/s2-07-assign/assignment7.md

 1. Create a simulated binary variable for planning to go to college.
 Ensure that the same proportion of your population wants to go to college as in the sample.
-Also make sure that this variable is correlated with SES and parental education in the same magnitude and direction as in your smaple.
+Also make sure that this variable is correlated with SES in the same magnitude and direction as in your smaple.
 2. Create another binary variable for respondent's GPA.
 This should be correlated with math scores and plans to go to college.